 - Canned - Apple butter can be canned in sterilized jars and will keep for a year.
 Make sure to follow basic canning guidelines!

 How do you make apple butter in a crock pot?

-Stir all the ingredients (minus vanilla) in the crockpot.
+Stir all the ingredients (minus vanilla) in the crockpot or slow cooker.
 Set the timer for 10 hours on LOW and walk away.
 Once the timer goes off, uncover and stir in the vanilla.
 Cook another 2 hours uncovered, then puree.